hablapps/pairstrading/PostPairsTrading.md

 ![ADF heatmap](https://github.com/hablapps/pairstrading/blob/5-Post/resources/ADFgif.gif?raw=true)

 As we can observe, there are several cointegrated indices, but our attention will be drawn towards the **NASDAQ100 and SP500** synergy.
 Both of these indices belong to the American market and share numerous characteristics.
 They encompass American companies traded within the same scenario, which is what makes them a perfect fit for our case.
-In this heatmap, they exhibit a vibrant green colour, indicative of a high degree of cointegration, or, in simpler terms, a very low probability of not being cointegrated.
+In this heatmap, they exhibit a vibrant green color, indicative of a high degree of cointegration, or, in simpler terms, a very low probability of not being cointegrated.
 They demonstrate low p-values suggesting their strength as candidates.

  > 💡 As we can see, this pair of indexes is not the best candidate according to our ADF tests.
 However, we chose it because the tick data for their prices is publicly available.
 We used TickStory to obtain the data.